Bone Metastases: When Cancer Spreads to the Bones

 How cancer spreads to the bone

 When cells break away from a cancer tumor, they can move through the bloodstream or lymph vessels to other parts of the body.
-Cancer cells can settle in an organ at a distant location and start a new tumor.
+Cancer cells can settle in an organ far from where it started and start a new tumor.
 The original tumor that cells break away from is called the primary tumor.
 The new tumor that forms is called the secondary tumor.
 Secondary tumors in the bone are called bone metastases.

-Different types of cancer tend to spread to certain sites in the body.
-For example, many types of cancer commonly spread to the bone.
-The bone is a common site of metastasis for these cancers:
+Different types of cancer tend to spread to certain parts of the body.
+These cancers commonly spread to the bones:

 What are bone metastases?

 Bone metastases are not the same as cancer that starts in the bone.
 Cancer that starts in the bone is called primary bone cancer.
-There are different types of primary bone cancers, such as osteosarcoma.
+There are different types of primary bone cancers, like osteosarcoma and Ewing sarcoma.

-Cancer cells that spread to the bone often stay in these places:
+Cancer cells that spread to the bone often affect these places:

 Cancer cells that spread from tumors in other parts of the body can form two main types of bone tumors:

-The tumor may eat away areas of bone.
+- The tumor may eat away areas of bone.
 This creates holes called osteolytic lesions.
-This can make bones fragile and weak.
+They can make bones fragile and weak.
 So the bones can break or fracture easily.
 These areas may be painful.

-The tumor may cause the bone to form and build up abnormally.
+- The tumor may cause the bone to form and build up abnormally.
 These areas of new bone are called osteosclerotic or osteoblastic lesions.
-These are hard, but they're weak and unstable.
+They're hard, but they're weak and unstable.
 They may break or collapse.
 They can also be painful.

 Symptoms of bone metastases

 Pain is the most common symptom of bone metastasis.
 It's often the first symptom you notice.
 At first, the pain may come and go.
-It is usually worse at night or with bed rest.
+It's usually worse at night or with rest.
 Over time, the pain may become severe.
 Still, not all pain means metastasis.
-Your healthcare provider can help tell the difference between pain from metastasis and aches and pains from other cuases.
+Your healthcare provider can help tell the difference between pain from metastasis and aches and pains from other causes.